allannjuguna/allannjuguna.github.io/content/english/blog/No_hash_No_Problem/No_hash_No_Problem.md

 * Key Trust enabled (via `msDS-KeyCredentialLink`)

 ### Resource Based Constrained Delegation
 Another alternative would be to set up Resource Based Constrained Delegation.
 This attack involves modifying the target's `msDS-AllowedToActOnBehalfOfOtherIdentity` attribute which only requires a privilege like WriteProperty, GenericAll, GenericWrite or WriteDacl on the computer object(DC$), which we have as domain admin.
-This allows a computer we control(`R3SQL1-PROD\$`) to impersonate other users i.e `DC\$`.
+This allows a computer we control(`R3SQL1-PROD$`) to impersonate other users i.e `DC$`.

-Why target the domain controller's machine account(`DC\$`)?
+Why target the domain controller's machine account(`DC$`)?
 * The DC machine account already has access to all domain data because DCs are the source of authority for AD.
 * Machine accounts like `DC$` are considered “system-level” and are less likely to trigger alerts because the DC needs to communicate and replicate constantly with other machines.
 * Security tools and EDR are often tuned to detect suspicious activity by human users e.g an Administrator user dumping hashes for the whole domain.